datkk06/OpenStack-Tutorial/Content/ha.md

      Master/Slave Set: galera-master [galera]
          Masters: [ overcloud-controller-0 overcloud-controller-1 overcloud-controller-2 ]

-For the MySQL Galera resource, all three controllers are running as masters.
+For the MariaDB Galera resource, all three controllers are running as masters.
 For the Redis resource, ``overcloud-controller-2`` is running as the master, while the other two controllers are running as slaves.
-This means the MySQL Galera service is running under one set of constraints on all three controllers, while Redis may be subject to different constraints on the master and slave controllers.
+This means the MariaDB Galera service is running under one set of constraints on all three controllers, while Redis may be subject to different constraints on the master and slave controllers.